Roquette Arugula Seeds

 DESCRIPTION

-Plant this Arugula variety in your herb garden and use its greens to add spicy/non-bitter flavor to your salads, sandwiches, and other recipes!
+Plant this Arugula variety in your herb garden and use its greens to add spicy flavor to your salads, sandwiches, and other recipes!
 Young leaves can be used fresh, and mature leaves can be cooked.
 This plant is quite hardy.
-Sow successive plantings for harvest all the way through summer!
-35 to 55 days to maturity.HOW TO GROW
+Sow successive plantings for a continuous harvest!

 Growing: Arugula can tolerate light frost, but if heavy frost comes, provide protection for the plant.
 Keep the soil moist, and apply a layer of mulch to conserve moisture and discourage weeds.
 Watch out for aphids and other insect pests.